irohitb/rn-formly/README.md

 #### IOS setup

-Image Crop picker requires you to have relavent permission to access camera and storage for both iOS and Android
+Image Crop picker requires you to have relevant permission to access camera and storage for both iOS and Android

 1. Go to info.plist and add this